HomeArticlesGuideVitamin & Micronutrient Guide

 Overview

-Most people never check their actual vitamin, sodium, sugar or fluid intake against a real number — they eat what feels normal and assume it's roughly fine.
+Most people never check their actual vitamin, sodium, sugar or fluid intake against a real number.
+They eat what feels normal and assume it's roughly fine.
 That assumption breaks down in both directions: it's easy to under-eat vitamin D in winter, over-eat added sugar without noticing it in sauces and drinks, or under-drink water on a hot, active day.
-This guide walks through a practical way to check each of those against published reference values, using free calculators that convert your specific numbers — age, weight, activity, climate — into a personal target rather than a one-size-fits-all guideline.
+This guide walks through a practical way to check each of those against published reference values, using free calculators that turn your specific numbers, age, weight, activity, climate, into a personal target rather than a one-size-fits-all guideline.

 Step 1: Check Your Vitamin A Intake Against the RDA

-Vitamin A supports vision, immune function and cell growth, but it's also one of the few vitamins where over-supplementation carries real risk, since it's fat-soluble and stored in the liver rather than excreted like water-soluble vitamins.
-The Vitamin A Calculator takes your life stage — infant, child, adult male, adult female, pregnancy or lactation — and returns the RDA in both micrograms of retinol activity equivalents (mcg RAE) and International Units (IU), alongside the tolerable upper intake level for that same group.
+Vitamin A supports vision, immune function and cell growth, but it's also one of the few vitamins where over-supplementation carries real risk, since it's fat-soluble and gets stored in the liver rather than excreted like water-soluble vitamins.
+The Vitamin A Calculator takes your life stage, infant, child, adult male, adult female, pregnancy or lactation, and returns the RDA in both micrograms of retinol activity equivalents (mcg RAE) and International Units (IU), alongside the tolerable upper intake level for that same group.

 The gap between the RDA and the upper limit matters here more than for most micronutrients.
-For most adults the RDA sits around 700–900 mcg RAE, while the upper limit is roughly 3,000 mcg RAE — a wide safety margin from diet alone, but one that high-dose supplements or concentrated liver-based foods can approach more easily than people expect.
+For most adults the RDA sits around 700 to 900 mcg RAE, while the upper limit is roughly 3,000 mcg RAE, a wide safety margin from diet alone, but one that high-dose supplements or concentrated liver-based foods can close faster than people expect.
 If you take a multivitamin and also eat liver or fortified cereal regularly, running the numbers through this calculator is worth the two minutes it takes.

 These reference values come from the Dietary Reference Intake (DRI) framework established by the Institute of Medicine (IOM guidelines), which sets population-level nutrient targets used throughout US nutrition labeling and clinical guidance.